-2. Find Websites with Artist Profile Accounts.
+2. Find Websites with Artist Profile Accounts

-TIP: These can oftentimes link to your social media accounts or point to your eventual website as well.
+TIP: These accounts can oftentimes link to your social media accounts or point to your eventual website as well.
 This is great because it creates an external link pointing to your site.
 The more external links point to your website creates better SEO (Search Engine Optimization), meaning its easier to find you when people browse the internet.

 3. Make a Facebook Artist Page & Utilize Facebook Shops

 TIP: You will want to set your artist page is public so people can view your art.
 You can always keep your personal profile private.
-Its easy to confuse the profile vs. page at the beginning of using Facebook, but know they are two separate (but connected) accounts within your Facebook.
-Keep the Profile about you, and market the Page as your art or business.
+It’s easy to confuse the profile vs. page at the beginning of using Facebook, but know they are two separate (but connected) accounts within your Facebook.
+Keep the profile about you, and market the page as your art or business.

 Facebook introduced Facebook Shops this year so you can list and sell items on the platform.
 Using this feature is a great way to utilize Facebook beyond a marketing tool and include e-commerce.